-Acacia Courtney was recently crowned Miss Hamden 2014, a week after she passed on the title of Miss New York City to the next lucky young lady.
-She will be competing for the title of Miss Connecticut, a preliminary to Miss America, this summer.
+Acacia Courtney is currently a junior at Fordham University and was recently crowned Miss Hamden 2014, a week after she passed on the title of Miss New York City to the next lucky young lady.
+She will be competing for the title of Miss Connecticut, a preliminary to the Miss America, this summer.
 Acacia was awarded the honor of placing second runner-up and the “Lifestyle and Fitness” award at the Miss New York state pageant last July.
-Acacia is a junior at the Fordham University Lincoln Center campus with a major in Communication and Media Studies and a minor in Theology.
+Acacia is a Communications and Media Studies major with a minor in Theology.
 Her personal platform is “Meatless Monday and Move It Monday: I’ve Got the Power.”

 Q: Congratulations on your new Miss Hamden 2014 title!
 Please tell me what inspired your move to compete back at your home state after competing in New York the last two years?

 A: Thank you!
 Deciding to compete in Connecticut was something that I put a lot of thought into, but at the same time it felt natural.
 I was born in CT, I grew up there, and I held the title of Miss Connecticut’s Outstanding Teen in 2009 – CT is my home.
 I was eligible to compete in NY because I am in school full time in that state, and the past two years have been a great experience.
 This year, however, my life is taking me back to my home state with the opportunity for an internship in CT, as well as the desire to compete for the prestigious title of Miss CT.

 Q: What has been your best pageant experience thus far with this new title?